River barrier hypothesis: Critique

 Not all studies have found support for the hypothesis.
 One study tested the riverine hypothesis by observing populations of four species of Amazonian frogs along the Juruá River.
-The team expected to see gene flows of different volumes when comparing sites that were on the same bank to sites that were across the river.
+The team expected to see gene flow of different volumes when comparing sites that were on the same bank to sites that were across the river.
 They found that this was not the case.
 Gene flow seemed to be in almost equal quantities between either set of sites.

 Another study took the hypothesis a step further.
 They postulated that since rivers are supposed to be barriers for gene flow for certain taxa, then it should be a barrier at a community level.
 Variation in species of frogs and small mammals along and across the riverbanks of the Juruá River were evaluated.
 No obvious gradient of decreasing similarity in species of frogs and mammals from the headwaters to the mouth of the river was found.
 Another discovery was that there was no greater similarity between species that lived on the same bank than those that were on opposite banks of the river.

 These results indirectly dispute the aspects of the hypothesis that insist on speciation caused by riverine barriers.
 The validity of the hypothesis was tested further by examining poison dart frogs.
 This study (Lougheed et al.)'s results were incongruent with the hypothesis that species on either side of a river would be monophyletic relatives.
 The Lougheed study aimed to show that the ridge hypothesis has more credibility than the river hypothesis.
 Eighty-one species of non-flying mammals were trapped at cross-river sites along the Juruá River in another experiment.
 The river seemed to be a barrier for only a few taxa, with the majority either homogeneous throughout the research area or divided into monophyletic upriver and downriver clades.
 Patton argues that the geographic location of these clades suggest that landform evolution is an under-appreciated factor in diversification in Amazonia.
 This project further suggests that riverine barriers are not the only mechanism for speciation.

 All these critics argue that other factors influence speciation in Amazonia.
 Another shortcoming of the hypothesis is that it has been researched mostly in Amazonia, rather than in other river basins.
 Also, shifts of rivers may prevent the establishment of any patterns across rivers, further complicating means to test for the strength of the hypothesis.